piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-field-solver.md

     BPO-Species                 = (/2,3,4/)

 where the defined species information must consider all relevant charged particle species that affect the bias voltage.

+(sec:bias-voltage-for-ac)=
+### Bias Voltage: AC boundary
+If an AC potential boundary is coupled with a bias potential, the `BoundaryType` has to be changed as compared with the previous section

+    BoundaryName = BC_left
+    BoundaryType = (/51,1/) !
+Dirichlet with 0V initial BC

+Furthermore, a RefState must be defined, which specifies the parameters for the $cos(\omega t)$ function, for details, see {ref}`sec:ref-state-bcs`.
+Note that this BC is only implemented with zero crossing.

 ## Dielectric Materials